fahmi1597/TryHackMe-notes/Advent-Of-Cyber/README.md

 - Scripting
 - Reverse Engineering
 - Defensive Blue Teaming

-And a Certificate of Completion.
+- a Certificate of Completion.

 ## The Sponsors